 As per the survey, 50% of marketing and 46% of sales executives say that they believe that their business processes are more reliant on technology than those of other departments in their organization.

 In the present scenario, sales executives face increasing demands to grow in an environment that is becoming more complex every day.
 As the pace of change increases, so does the need to rethink and transform current sales models, structure, talent, and processes.

 Organizations that successfully transform, invest in, and heavily rely on their sales-operations teams to drive change and fuel continuous sales-productivity improvement over time.
 Today, sales leaders have an ever-growing range of technologies at their disposal, with numerous vendors to consider when evaluating their technology investments.

 Building a top-notch sales-operations team requires long-term commitment, but having the right capabilities in place can drive superior sales results over time.
 Leveraging a cloud-based planning platform ensures that your strongest people will use the best available data to make better-informed decisions.
 And that's where Anaplan's connected planning comes into the picture.

 Anaplan's Connected Planning Approach

-Anaplan's vision of Connected Planning gives a fresh view on how to streamline forward-looking decision making.
-Utilizing a platform approach, Anaplan can be used for more comprehensive planning needs connecting finance, sales, supply chain and other use cases.
+Anaplan's vision of Connected Planning gives a fresh view of how to streamline forward-looking decision-making.
+Utilizing a platform approach, Anaplan can be used for more comprehensive planning needs connecting finance, sales, supply chain, and other use cases.
 With the connected planning approach,

 Anaplan's sales planning capabilities break down silos on the revenue side of the businesses.
 Classic budgeting tools generally focus on the cost side of the equation with limited capabilities around detailed demand and sales forecasting.
 Anaplan aligns these capabilities into the planning system.
 Anaplan helps forward-thinking sales leaders to plan, sell & cater effectively to customers of varying demands so that the planning cycle moves from a linear process to a continuous process.